m-linner-ericsson/eiffel/eiffel-syntax-and-usage/clm-source-change-approved.md

 #### PREDECESSOR

 Identifies previous confidence level events that this event supersedes.
-This link indicates which earlier CLM events have been outdated or replaced by the current confidence level assessment.
+This link indicates what earlier CLM events have been outdated or replaced by the current confidence level assessment.

 **Required:** No